esraarnusaslan/esraarnusaslan/README.md

 # 💫 About Me:
-🔭 I'm currently trying to be pro on Backend<br>🌱 I’m currently learning HTML <br>💬 Ask me about backend <br>📫 How to reach me: Email - esra.arnus@gmail.com<br>⚡ Fun fact : Travel
+🔭 I'm currently trying to be pro on Backend<br>🌱 I’m currently learning HTML <br>💬 Ask me about backend <br>📫 How to reach me: Email - esra.arnus@gmail.com<br>

 ## 🌐 Socials: